mfestrada/get-spotify-followers/README.md

 Script monitors a Spotify user endpoint for follower updates, while logging updates to the console.

+*Update 05/03/2023:* It looks like the Spotify API has updated so that `followers.total` is now cached, so this needs to be reworked a little for better results.
+This cached value is displayed after each interval, instead of the current follower total.
+You can verify this by comparing the value reported by Spotify mobile clients to the one from the REST call made in the script.

 ## Environment Variables

 The following environment variables are required for the script to run: